antarctica/bas-style-kit-file-upload-endpoint/docs/usage.md

 **Note:** This is temporary documentation, it will be replaced with external documentation soon.

 This API follows the [JSON API](http://jsonapi.org/format/1.0/) standard.
+## Endpoints

+The endpoint for this API is `https://bas-style-kit-file-upload.herokuapp.com/`.

+This API is only available over `HTTPS`.

+## Content Types

+This API supports the `application/json` content type only, unless stated otherwise.

+## Encoding

+This API supports, and assumes the use of, *UTF-8* character encoding, unless stated otherwise.

 ## Form actions

 The methods provided by this API are intended to be used as form actions.

-You must use the `multipart/form-data` encoding type to submit files.
+You must use the `multipart/form-data` encoding type and content type to submit files.

+**Note:** Do not use the default `application/json` content type for form actions.

 E.g.